Władysław Bartoszewski: Polish Underground State

 From November 1942 to September 1943, Bartoszewski was an editorial team secretary of the Catholic magazine Prawda (The Truth), the press organ of the Front for the Rebirth of Poland.
 From fall of 1942 until spring of 1944, Bartoszewski was the editor-in-chief of the Catholic magazine Prawda Młodych (The Youth's Truth), which was also connected with the Front for the Rebirth of Poland and aimed at university and high-school students.
 In November 1942, Bartoszewski became a vice-manager of a division created in the Department of Internal Affairs of the Delegatura, whose remit was to help prisoners of Pawiak prison.
 In February 1943, Bartoszewski became a reporter and vice-manager of the Department's Jewish Report.
-As a part of his activities for Żegota and the Jewish Report, he organized assistance for the participants of the Warsaw Ghetto Uprising in April 1943.
+As a part of his activities for Żegota and the Jewish Report, he organised assistance for the participants of the Warsaw Ghetto Uprising in April 1943.

 On 1 August 1944, Bartoszewski began his participation in the Warsaw Uprising.
 He was an aide to the commander of radio post "Asma" and editor-in-chief of the magazine The News from the City and The Radio News.
 On 20 September, by orders from the commandant of the Warsaw District of the AK, General Antoni "Monter" Chruściel, Bartoszewski was decorated with the Silver Cross of Merit.
 This was the result of a proposal put forward by the chief of the Information and Propaganda Bureau in General Headquarters of the Home Army, Colonel Jan Rzepecki).
 On 1 October, he was appointed Second Lieutenant by the AK commander general Tadeusz "Bór" Komorowski (also due to a proposal by Rzepecki).
 He received the Cross of Valor order on 4 October.